masabahmad/CRONO/pagerank/README.txt

 The executable then outputs the time in seconds that the program took to run.
 It also outputs a file that contains the pageranks (normalized to 1).
-One can output files at different thread counts, then use the following command to check correctness:
+One can output files at different thread counts for the tested graphs, then use the following command to check correctness:
-'''diff file1 file2 > difference.out'''
+    diff file1 file2 > difference.out